Our Community

 Reception

 As part of ‘Our Community,’ the children in Reception made their own beanstalks.
-These were inspired by their class book, Jack and the Beanstalk.
+These were inspired by our class book, Jack and the Beanstalk.
 The children used their fine motor skills to thread the cereal and paper.
 Once we had finished them, we decided the animals in our area would appreciate a tasty snack so we decided to take our beanstalks to forest school.
 We planted our beanstalks in the ground and when we returned the next day, the cereal was gone.
 The animals in our community had enjoyed a lovely snack made by Reception.

 Year 1